 And attains immortality in the indivisible whole.”

-Much of the travels that were to come over the following year retraced paths taken at an earlier time with Rob, or from a previous part of his life.
-As his daughter discussed his cremation she quietly asked if some of his ashes could be scattered in Nepal where I would be going first.
+Much of the travels that were to come over the following year retraced paths taken at an earlier time with Rob or from a previous part of his life.
+As his daughter discussed his cremation she quietly asked if some of his ashes could be scattered in Nepal, my first destination.
 It was a fitting idea.
 Rob loved the country taking many beautiful photographs there when young, beautiful and free, no shadows of what was to come in a new century in Australia, a long way from his English youth.
-As 11th century Tibetan Buddhist mystic, Milarepa, wrote “Strong and healthy, who thinks of sickness until it strikes like lightning?
+As Milarepa asks “Strong and healthy, who thinks of sickness until it strikes like lightning?
 Preoccupied with the world, who thinks of death, until it arrives like thunder?”
+Those questions certainly applied to me: I had done exactly as Milarepa described and buried my head in the sands of denial and preoccupation.
+Facing death and illness are extraordinarily difficult until they actually arrive and then of course there is no escaping them.
 The office worker at the funeral home passed over all that was left of Rob’s physical form, fine grey ash neatly labelled in plastic boxes carefully placed in an attractively decorated paper bag.
 I mumbled “dust to dust ashes to ashes” while carrying the bag towards the door.
 She replied ‘yes, that’s right’ and how much it scared her as she followed me through the foyer and out in to the weak late winter sunshine.

 My strong desire to be somewhere else following Rob’s death was not because somewhere else was better but because it was different.
-Asia, with its cocktail of the confronting, inspiring and fascinating, along with a rich spirituality, displays the raw realities of life and death not hidden, not sanitized, not denied as they are where I come from.
-It increasingly defies easy conclusions and is changing fast: the subways or huge office towers of Bangkok, the super clean, ordered sterility of Singapore, or high tech communities of Bangalore, are different worlds from the other Asia, and not where I sought to be.
-Nepal, then Bali, Cambodia and India, each in turn revealed that other Asia where the numinous, suffering and death are present and obvious rather than veiled as they tend to be in the comfortable blandness of the modern West.
-They are all predominantly Hindu or Buddhist, or in the case of Nepal both, so would reveal the spiritual traditions born in India as they are lived and practiced.
+I longed too for a distraction that might offer some escape from the corrosive grief of his loss.
+And travel is a powerful distraction even if the emotional baggage of our lives comes along for the ride.
+Rob’s illness and dying had been like peering into an abyss of suffering to which my own culture was ill equipped to offer any meaningful response.
+Asia, with its cocktail of the confronting, inspiring and fascinating along with a rich spirituality, displays the raw truths of life and death, not hidden, not sanitized, not denied as they are where I come from.
+Perhaps it would be there that the abyss of suffering could find some comprehension.
+Asia increasingly defies easy conclusions and is changing fast: the subways or huge office towers of Bangkok, the super clean, ordered sterility of Singapore, or high tech communities of Bangalore, are different worlds from the other Asia, and not where I sought to be.
+Nepal, then Bali, Cambodia and India, each in turn revealed that other Asia where the numinous, suffering and death are present and obvious rather than veiled as they so often are in the comfortable blandness of the modern West.
+They are all predominantly Hindu or Buddhist, or in the case of Nepal both, so would reveal those spiritual traditions as they are lived and practiced.
 Perhaps they might offer clues to the questions that many of us in the West have forgotten how to ask.
 What is this life, and the death that will inevitably follow for all of us, about?
-Samsara is one response to those questions and is taken for granted by just about everyone in the cultures we visited, offering a startling contrast and a very different perspective to that of my own world.
+Samsara is one response to those questions and is taken for granted by just about everyone in the cultures we visited, offering a startling contrast of perspective to that of my own world.

-Travelling alone was a daunting prospect so I was extremely fortunate that a friend Marck from Brazil was keen to accompany me.
+Travelling alone was a daunting prospect so I was fortunate that a friend Marck was keen to accompany me.
 He was already in Asia and agreed we would meet in Kathmandu later in the year.
-Apart from enjoying an adventure he was extremely knowledgeable about spiritual matters and a seeker, making him a perfect person to travel with.
 Despite the endless variety of cultures and circumstances all people are united in experiencing impermanence, suffering and death.
-My explorations of samsara, religion and spirituality, and the experiences offered by the rich cultures we travelled to, became a journey in to a rabbit hole of astounding possibilities, bringing many more questions than answers, deepening awareness what incredible mysteries our world, our life, and our consciousness of those, are.
+My explorations of samsara, religion and spirituality, and the experiences offered by the rich cultures we visited, became a journey in to a rabbit hole of astounding possibilities bringing many more questions than answers and deepening awareness what incredible mysteries our world, our life, and our consciousness of those, are.